patofoto/Demon_Klipper_Essentials_Unified/README.md

 You will need ensure that you have set your instance to be able to control your Pi’s GPIO pins as mentioned previously in this document.
 Then you need to choose which 2 GPIO pins on your Rpi to use to control the relay, connect the `Printer Power` GPIO pin along with a single ground pin to the PSon plug on the relay board.
 You have to then connect the Pi's `Reset Power` GPIO pin to the `reset` pin on the relay board, leave the 5v pin next to it empty.

 Then if you wish you can add a physical momentary switch to a 3rd GPIO pin & another ground pin.
 Then mount it somewhere of your choice on your printer.
-This button will act as an instant on button & re-power the printer with a single push, norammly you have to manually switch both pins on yourself but now Moonraker will now activate both pins at the same time for you!
+This button will act as an instant on button & re-power the printer with a single push, normally you have to manually switch both pins on yourself but now Moonraker will now activate both pins at the same time for you!
 Magic!

 ## Setup